 More important in Hamilton’s eyes than the championships, the NCAA Tournament appearances and the wins, is the overwhelming success that his players have achieved in the classroom: each member of the Seminoles’ class of 2013 received degrees from Florida State meaning each of the last nine players in the past two seasons have earned either a bachelor’s or Master’s degree from Florida State.
 In 2014 Okaro White and Robert Gilchrist earned their degrees before beginning their professional careers’ in 2013, senior All-American Michael Snaer along with Joey Moreau and Rafael Portuondo earned their degrees in just four years, and in 2012, two players – Luke Loucks and Jeff Peterson – earned Master’s degrees while four players – Deividas Dulkys, Xavier Gibson, Bernard James and Jon Kreft – all earned their bachelor’s degrees.
 With a graduation rate of more than 93 percent for his career, Hamilton continues to prove that success in the classroom can certainly coincide with success on the court in college basketball.

 Hamilton is the first coach to lead Florida State to nine consecutive postseason appearances as the Seminoles have participated in the 2009, 2010, 2011 and 2012 NCAA Tournaments and played in the NIT in 2006, 2007, 2008, 2013 and 2014.
-Hamilton has guided 10 of his 12 Seminole teams into postseason play including a school record nine straight since the Seminoles played in the 2006 NIT.
+Hamilton has guided 10 of his 13 Seminole teams into postseason play including a school record nine straight from 2006 through 2014.

 Under Hamilton, Florida State has developed and lived up to its reputation as the nation’s best defensive team.

-The Seminoles have ranked in the nation’s top 11 in both the field goal percentage defense and blocked shots categories in four of the last six seasons and have led the ACC in blocked shots in four of the last five years.
+The Seminoles have ranked in the nation’s top 11 in both the field goal percentage defense and blocked shots categories in four of the last seven seasons and have led the ACC in blocked shots in four of the last six years.

 The Seminoles have also earned great success against ranked teams under Hamilton.
 The Seminoles defeated No. 1 ranked Duke in Tallahassee on Jan.
 12, 2011 to mark the third time under Hamilton that Florida State has defeated the nation's top ranked team.
 In guiding Florida State to its 66-61 victory over No. 1 ranked Duke in 2011, Hamilton continued to put himself in a very select company as one of the nation's top coaches.
 He is currently tied for the national lead among coaches with the most victories over the No. 1 ranked team in the nation since the start of the 2003-04 season.
 Hamilton has guided Florida State to wins over No. 1 ranked Duke twice (Jan.
 12, 2011 and March 1, 2006, as well as No. 1 North Carolina on March 14, 2009, in the semifinals of the ACC Tournament).